Managing CylanceGATEWAY Connectors Skip Navigation

 BlackBerry Infrastructure

 have been established.
-If this status is displayed, read the associated security message and verify that a health check URL has been specified.
+If this status is displayed, read the associated security message and verify that a health check URL has been specified in the connector group.

 • The Failed icon: The connector enrollment process has not completed or there is an error in establishing all the connections to the